-With regard to the provisions of sections 38 and 39 of the LG Act, Council resolved on 28 February 2023 to adopt the draft plan of management and to:
+With regard to the provisions of sections 38 and 39 of the LG Act, Council resolved on [insert date] to adopt the draft plan of management and to:

-Place the draft PoM on public exhibition for 28 days.
-The exhibition date commenced on 3 March 2023 and ended on 31 March 2023.
-The public noticed advised that submissions would be received up until 14 April 2023 which is 42 days after the commencement of the public exhibition period.
+- Provide the landowner with a copy of the draft PoM.
+This was done on [insert date]. - Place the draft PoM on public exhibition for 28 days.
+The exhibition date commenced on [insert date] and ended on [insert date].
+The public noticed advised that submissions would be received up until [insert date] which is 42 days after the commencement of the public exhibition period.